whitetreebible/connections/static/en/about/contributing.md

 # Contributing

 Thank you for your interest in contributing!
-Bible Atlas is a collaborative project to map biblical figures, tribes, places, and themes.
+Connections is a collaborative project to map biblical figures, tribes, places, and themes.
 Contributions follow a clear workflow to ensure data integrity.

 ## Financial Contributors